TinyCamML/Flood-Model/README.md

-# OMV model
+# ML model
-This repository contains the Jupyter Notebook to create the trained tf.lite file for use on the OpenMV.
+This repository contains the Jupyter Notebook to create, trained, and quantize the ML model for use on the OpenMV.